CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/Schedule.md

 8. Fractal, AI Overfitting

-9. Why not other tech
+9. Why not other tech?

 10.